DO-2K24-27/CalenDO/backend/README.md

 # CalenDO API

-A simple calendar events API written in Go.
+A simple calendar events API written in Go with support for multiple calendar plannings, allowing users to organize events into separate categories. **The API is configured as read-only**, providing only GET endpoints for data retrieval.

 ## Getting Started